sujitha013/C-Programs/ARRAYS.md

     return 0;
 }
 ```
-##27.
-Write a program in C to accept two matrices and check whether they are equal.
+##27.Write a program in C to accept two matrices and check whether they are equal.
 ```c
 #include<stdio.h>
 int main()